wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/generate-inventory-compliance-reports/includes/4-build-custom-intune-inventory-reports.md

 You can use the Intune Data Warehouse to build professional looking reports that provide insight into your enterprise mobile environment.
 For example, some of the reports include:

  -  Trend of users enrolling in Intune so you can optimize your license purchases
- -  App and OS versions breakdown so you can review that status of devices
+ -  App and OS versions break down so you can review that status of devices
  -  Enrollment and device compliance trends so you can smoothly roll out policy updates

 The Data Warehouse provides you access to more information about your Intune environment than the Endpoint Manager portal.
 With the Intune Data Warehouse you can access: